 Click here for more information about the Skate Park.

 Wright County Sheriff’s Office Court Holding Division handles fingerprints for the public.
+This is located at 10 2nd St NW in the Courthouse building.
 The number to call is 763-684-2384.
 You can get your fingerprints taken Monday-Friday 8 am – 4:30 pm and the cost is $5 for Wright County residents.

 Call Wright County Government Center general phone number 763-682-3900.
 The receptionist will direct you to the appropriate department.

 Wild Marsh Golf Course/The Tavern 763-682-4476.

 Any City Parks.
 Contact the City Center 763-682-1181.

 If the street light is near you and you pay your home electric bill comes from Wright Hennepin, you will need to contact them at (763) 477-3000 and they will send someone out.